 • Different types of wool and breeds of sheep;

-• Different types of drop-spindle;
+• Different types of drop-spindle, and their methods;

 • Different types of spinning wheel;

 • Plant fibres;

 • Art and other yarns